Alfred Russel Wallace: Biogeography and ecology

 In 1880, Wallace published the book Island Life as a sequel to The Geographical Distribution of Animals.
 It surveyed the distribution of both animal and plant species on islands.
 Wallace classified islands into oceanic and two types of continental islands.
-Oceanic islands, in his view, such as the Galapagos and Hawaiian Islands (then called Sandwich Islands) formed in mid-ocean and never part of any large continent.
+Oceanic islands, in his view, such as the Galápagos and Hawaiian Islands (then called Sandwich Islands) formed in mid-ocean and never part of any large continent.
 Such islands were characterised by a complete lack of terrestrial mammals and amphibians, and their inhabitants (except migratory birds and species introduced by humans) were typically the result of accidental colonisation and subsequent evolution.
 Continental islands, in his scheme, were divided into those that were recently separated from a continent (like Britain) and those much less recently (like Madagascar).
 Wallace discussed how that difference affected flora and fauna.
 He discussed how isolation affected evolution and how that could result in the preservation of classes of animals, such as the lemurs of Madagascar that were remnants of once widespread continental faunas.
 He extensively discussed how changes of climate, particularly periods of increased glaciation, may have affected the distribution of flora and fauna on some islands, and the first portion of the book discusses possible causes of these great ice ages.
 Island Life was considered a very important work at the time of its publication.
 It was discussed extensively in scientific circles both in published reviews and in private correspondence.